cezmimert/Data-Science-Homeworks/README.md

-This repo contains the homework and applications I did in the data science course I took before.
+This repo contains the homeworks and applications I did in the data science course I took before.